CP1404/Practicals/prac_05/README.md

 then review another student's work.

-*You need to complete the tasks and do a **Pull Request** that mentions another student to get full marks.*
+*You need to complete the tasks and do a **Pull Request** that mentions another student to get full marks for this practical.*

 This means you need a partner so you can review each other's code.
-**Organise someone right now and swap GitHub usernames** (external students do this via Slack).
+**Organise someone right now and swap GitHub usernames** (external students, please do this via Slack).
 It's also OK to review multiple people's code or to have a cycle of people reviewing the next person's... it doesn't have to be a direct swap.